 Manufacturing net sales increased 15.2% to \$123,036 in fiscal 2004 from \$106,833 in fiscal 2003.
 This increase was primarily attributable to the trend toward larger homes with more amenities and a higher volume of homes sold.
 The increase in homes sold was the result of our efforts to expand our market share in Arizona and California through recruiting of new independent dealers and increased sales of specialty products in new and existing markets.
-Total homes sold during fiscal 2004 increased 8.0% to 3,646 wholesale shipments versus 3,375 last year and the average wholesale sales price per home increased 6.6% to \$33,745 versus \$31,654 last year.
+Total homes sold during fiscal 2004 increased 8.0% to 3,646 wholesale shipments versus 3,375 in fiscal 2003 and the average wholesale sales price per home increased 6.6% to \$33,745 versus \$31,654 in fiscal 2003.